 I host Easter at our house every year.
 We have my side of the family and my husband’s side of the family join us for brunch or lunch.
-This year we are doing an Easter lunch and I am in charge of the ham, infamous cheesy potato casserole (I’m sharing the recipe over at Tatertots and Jello tomorrow!), rolls and drinks.
+This year we are doing an Easter lunch and I am in charge of the ham, my mom’s infamous cheesy potato casserole (I’m sharing the recipe over at Tatertots and Jello tomorrow!), rolls and drinks.
 Everybody else will bring a side dish and a desert.
-My favorite part about hosting this year is that I actually had time to come up with a beautiful tablescape and place card baskets.
+My favorite part about hosting this year is that I actually had time to come up with a beautiful tablescape and seed starter cup place cards.

 Just like most of the projects and recipes I share – I created these mini basket place cards on a budget.
 I used seed starter cups I picked up at the dollar store, a bag of Easter grass from Target that cost $0.50, the moss and paper doilies from Michael’s were 40% off and I used cupcake liners and twine I already had.
 The total cost was around $7 for 14 of them.